lervag/apy/README.md

 * This is currently **WORK IN PROGRESS**, and there may still be some major changes.
-* The current version should be compatible with Anki 2.1.35 (see the [changelog](#changelog) to find versions compatible with older versions of Anki).
+* The current version should be compatible with Anki versions 2.1.35 to 2.1.44 (see the [changelog](#changelog) to find versions compatible with older versions of Anki).
 * This script and its author(s) are not affiliated/associated with the main Anki project in any way.
 * Use this software entirely at your own risk.
 Frequent backups are encouraged.